aurorascharff/next16-commerce/STEPS.md

 - For the Product, it's inside params, so it can't be static.
 But, we can still use generateStaticParams.
 Add an example generateStaticParams.
 - And also use "use cache: remote" to cache it between requests to avoid some server load.
 Inside dynamic API, we still need to add suspense.
 - Can only use cache async functions, but since we already did the donut here it’s not a problem for the modal.
 - Try add use cache to the ProductDetails.
 It fails, exposing our dynamic API.
 Why?
 We have a dynamic dep.
 This is also useful for debugging btw.
-Mark it as dynamic.
+Mark it as dynamic, and slot the dynamic dep.
+- Then, error again!
+Actually, there is no suspense here, and we would be blocking our entire page!
+Add suspense.
 - Let's do some cache gymnastics.
 Weave in dynamic data.
 Same as donut pattern, let's slot this.
 Composable caching.
 This is whats happening all over our app with pages and layouts.
 - Still, warning.
 Every await is now dynamic.
 The user saved product gives us the suspense warning.
 This error is caused because my cookies are not suspended.
 At least now I'll now I wont be blocking any pages.
 A common problem is not knowing why your app feels slow, with cacheComponents, we will be notified where we need a suspense boundary.
 - We could continue this across the whole app, not changing anything in our component tree and structure.